REGULATIONS & RULES

 - All performance-enhancing drugs are prohibited and will not be tolerated.
 Skijoring Utah and event organizers have the final say in related matters.

-- A five (3) second penalty is assessed for each missed jump or gate.
+- A three (3) second penalty is assessed for each missed jump or gate.

-- A five (3) second penalty is assessed for any horse breaking the plane of any jump, hitting a gate, or hitting a timing device (i.e. clapper boards).
+- A three (3) second penalty is assessed for any horse breaking the plane of any jump, hitting a gate, or hitting a timing device (i.e. clapper boards).

-- There is a two (3) second penalty for each ring that is missed or dropped.
+- There is a three (3) second penalty for each ring that is missed or dropped.